guenael-lr/shooterVR/README.md

 - `With the A button it is possible to spawn a grenade that you can grab with the left hand and throw on the ennemies`

 ## Running the project
-The first scene is MainMenu, this is intended to be launched at first to get the best experience.
+The first scene is MainMenu, this scene is located in Assets -> Scenes, this is intended to be launched at first to get the best experience.

 ## Credits
 - All the assets used in this game are from [Kenney](https://kenney.nl/) and [Quaternius](https://quaternius.com/).